OpenDDS/OpenDDS/docs/devguide/building/cmake.rst

     Skip invoking ``opendds_idl`` on the IDL files.

     .. versionadded:: 3.25

+  .. cmake:func:arg:: FOLDER <string>

+    Set the FOLDER CMake property of generated targets to this value.
+    This is used by some CMake Generators to group these targets in IDEs.
+    The default is set by :cmake:var:`OPENDDS_DEFAULT_GENERATED_FOLDER`.

+    .. versionadded:: 3.33

   After ``opendds_target_sources`` is run on a target, it will have these target properties set on it: